If you're struggling to get pregnant, here are 10 reasons you may be having trouble.

-It might seem that for some people, especially ones who get pregnant without trying, that it’s straightforward but having a baby depends on everything being just right, including your lifestyle.
+It might seem that getting pregnant is straightforward process, but having a baby depends on everything being just right, including your lifestyle.

 1. You’re not having enough sex!